aldebaran/qibuild/doc/guide/cmdline/creating_a_project.rst

   makefiles, or Visual Studio solutions.

-* qibuild.cmake : this file MUST be included by the CMakeLists.txt to find the QiBuild CMake framework
+* qibuild.cmake : this file MUST be included by the CMakeLists.txt to find the qiBuild CMake framework

-* qibuild.manifest : this file MUST be present for QiBuild to know how to build the foo project.
+* qibuild.manifest : this file MUST be present for qiBuild to know how to build the foo project.

 If you already have source code somewhere, all you have to do is to: